bucketeer-io/bucketeer/docs/rfcs/0042-evaluation-for-updated-features.md

 ### SDK

 #### Timestamp of the evaluation's execution
-SDK stores the timestamp which is contained in the response of GetEvaluations in local storage.
+When receiving the response, the SDK stores the `GetEvaluationsResponse.UserEvaluations.CreatedAt` locally as `EvaluatedAt`.
-The saved timestamp will be included in the next GetEvaluations request.
+The saved timestamp will be included in the subsequent GetEvaluations request.

 #### Storing the evaluation results in local storage

+First, the SDK must check the `ForceUpdate` field in the response.
-In the current implementation, the server returns all feature flags evaluation results, and the SDK inserts those in local storage after deleting the local data.
+Then, if its value is true, the SDK inserts all evaluations in response to local storage after deleting the local data.
-However, this proposal would change that behavior so that only some feature flags evaluation results are returned, not all.
+If the `ForceUpdate` is false, the SDK updates the evaluations in local data differently.
 It will also return the evaluation results of archived feature flags.
 We must modify the implementation of SDK to address these changes.

-#### UserEvaluationsID

-In the current implementation, we use the `UserEvaluationsID` to detect the feature flags updates.
-But we will be able to detect it via the timestamp, so the `UserEvaluationsID` is no longer necessary.

 ## Release Steps

 During implementation changes, we ensure that any version of the SDK will work properly.

 1. Add a function to get the feature flag dependencies.
+2. Change the feature module and feature-tag-cacher module.
+   * Change the feature module's behavior to put feature flags to Redis in addition to MySQL in order to reduce time lag.
-2. Change the server behavior to put archived feature flags to Redis.(The server does not return archived flags to the SDK at this time.)
+   * Change the feature module's behavior to put archived feature flags to Redis.(The server does not return archived flags to the SDK at this time.)
+   * Remove the feature-tag-cacher module because it will have finished its role.
+3. Change the api-gateway module.
-3. Add a `EvaluatedAt` and `IsUserAttributesUpdated` fields to GetEvaluationsRequest object.
+   * Add the `EvaluatedAt` and `IsUserAttributesUpdated` fields to the GetEvaluationsRequest object.
-4. Add implementation to check the timestamp `EvaluatedAt` against feature flag's `UpdatedAt` field.(`UserEvaluationsID` is also continue to be accepted.)
+   * Add implementation to check the timestamp `EvaluatedAt` against the feature flag's `UpdatedAt` field.
-5. Add implementation to evaluate the features that have targeting rules when `IsUserAttributesUpdated` is true.
+   * Add implementation to evaluate the features that have targeting rules when `IsUserAttributesUpdated` is true.
+   * Add the `ArchivedFeatures` and `ForceUpdate` fields to the GetEvaluationsResponse object.
-6. Modify each SDK to support `EvaluatedAt` and differential update the local data.
+4. Modify each SDK to support `EvaluatedAt` and differential update the local data.
-7. Make GetEvaluationsRequest's `UserEvaluationsID` field deprecated and `Tag` field optional.
+5. Make GetEvaluationsRequest's `UserEvaluationsID` field deprecated and the `Tag` field optional.

 ## What not to do

-When user attributes are updated, we do not detect which attributes have changed.
+We do not detect which attributes have changed when user attributes are updated.
 We can do it strictly, but it also makes the code more complex.
 Given the number of feature flags with targeting rules, the impact is considered to be limited.